concur/react-concur/leveling-up-in-react/leveling-up-in-react.md

 - A complex action can take advantage of the `thunk` and `promise` middlewhere, and can easily get out of hand.
 - A few pointers to keep these actions reasonable:
     + Try to keep complexity out of your Actions when you can.
 Pure actions (w/o side effects) are best actions.
-    + Data manipulation can be done in the reducer.
+    + Prefer data manipulation in the reducer when possible.
     + Keep API calls in their own util.
 This can keep your actions cleaner, and simpler to unit test.
     + Call `getState` only once near the top of your function.
-    + Don't call getState unecessarily to get data that's handled by the local reducer.
-Insead, dispatch an action and get that data from the reducer itself.
+    + Don't call `getState` unecessarily to get data that's handled by the local reducer.
+Insead, dispatch an action and access that data from within the reducer itself.
     + Always treat data from the store as though it were immutable.

 #### Reducer